 This fitted in really well with an outcome measurement system I had been developing for several years, using my ‘BERRI’ checklist of Behaviour, Emotional well-being, Relationships, Risk and Indicators of something requiring further assessment (such as markers of neuro-developmental conditions, or more usual behaviours, perception or thinking which would merit more specialised interventions).
 I had already developed a system whereby data could be entered into the BERRI online and produce a feedback report, and scores could be compared to track progress over time.
 This could produce a visual representation of a young person’s needs across the five dimensions, and allow us to be more holistic in our thinking about how to support them to make optimum progress.

-After discussion with my friend and colleague on the BPS CYPF Faculty, Dr Andy Rogers, who had used the system in units he was consulting to, I had started to develop a system for targeting particular concerns to address in the care plan.
+After discussion with friends and colleagues, I had started to develop a system for targeting particular concerns to address in the care plan.
 This involves identifying around three specific concerns from the BERRI and tracking them with greater frequency, typically daily, whilst giving the staff various strategies to try to address them.
 The target behaviours can be entered into the online system, which can then produce graphs to show progress and to identify any triggers.
 For example, in the chart below I’d hope that staff would instantly wonder what triggered the big green spike of aggressive behaviour.

 I spent a couple of days each month with Keys, completing the staff training and improving the online system so that it would meet their needs.
 We also developed a pathway in which there would be a psychological screening assessment when young people arrive in placement, and their paperwork would be properly digested to ensure we had all relevant information from their history as well as an initial BERRI checklist, and we would bring this together in a meeting where the professionals around the child, their care team, the therapist linked to the home and myself would put together a therapeutic care plan document and identify the targets to work on over the coming months.
 The care plan could contain a summary of the history, a formulation section giving insight into the meaning of the behaviours and concerns the child was showing, then the targets we had agreed to track, and the strategies we had identified to help work on those concerns.